Time Travel Costumes

 If you are curious about the construction details, visit the Civil War Costumes Dress Diary.

-My husband's costume is a Union Army Uniform (McCall's 4745).
+Scott's costume is a Union Army Uniform (McCall's 4745).

 This is the chemise (or shift, or in more modern terms, the slip).
 It is worn underneath the corset and the drawers (or bloomers).
 It can either be tucked into the drawers or left untucked.
 Personally, I like ot wear it untucked because otherwise all that extra fabric is bunched up around the back and is both uncomfortable and ridiculous (as you can see below!).